-106 VISUAL PROMOTION 3 credits

-Studio course in retail display and promotion techniques.
-Window, interior and point of purchase categories, principles of design as in visual design, elements of design, color theory, lettering, printing process, layout to camera-ready art.

-201 PRINCIPLES OF WHOLESALING 2 credits Examination of wholesaler and wholesaling function.
-Attention given to buying process and relationship of ultimate consumer to wholesaler.

-RETAILING FUNDAMENTALS 202 3 credits Presents basic principles and practices of retailing operations, including site selection, buying, pricing and promotion practices.
-Use is made of extensive projects and investigations and actual retail operations

-FUNDAMENTALS OF INDUSTRIAL DISTRIBUTION 203 An introductory examination of the industrial distribution network and pertinent intermediaries involved.
-Includes wholesalers, service institutions and other channel members

-CONSUMER SERVICE FUNDAMENTALS 210 2 credits Discussion of problems facing business today created by social issues in society.
-Emphasis on understanding viewpoints of all groups involved.

-212 PRINCIPLES OF SALES

-Study of basic principles of selling, emphasizing individual demonstrations and sales projects.
-Includes a review of the sales function as integral part of marketing process.

-ADVERTISING PROJECTS 215 2 credits Prerequisites: 2520:103 and 106.
+- 106 VISUAL PROMOTION 3 credits Studio course in retail display and promotion techniques.
+Window, interior and point of purchase categories, principles of design as in visual design, elements of design, color theory, lettering, printing process, layout to camera-ready art. - PRINCIPLES OF WHOLESALING 2 credits 201 Examination of wholesaler and wholesaling function.
+Attention given to buying process and relationship of ultimate consumer to wholesaler. - 202 RETAILING FUNDAMENTALS 3 credits Presents basic principles and practices of retailing operations, including site selection, buying, pricing and promotion practices.
+Use is made of extensive projects and investigations and actual retail operations. - FUNDAMENTALS OF INDUSTRIAL DISTRIBUTION 3 credits 203 An introductory examination of the industrial distribution network and pertinent intermediaries involved.
+Includes wholesalers, service institutions and other channel members. - CONSUMER SERVICE FUNDAMENTALS 2 credits 210 Discussion of problems facing business today created by social issues in society.
+Emphasis on understanding viewpoints of all groups involved. - PRINCIPLES OF SALES 212 3 credits Study of basic principles of selling, emphasizing individual demonstrations and sales projects.
+Includes a review of the sales function as integral part of marketing process. - ADVERTISING PROJECTS 215 2 credits Prerequisites: 2520:103 and 106.
 A workshop for students interested in developing their advertising and creative promotional skills.
-Projects would include 'real world' situations facing prospective users of advertising.

-217 MERCHANDISING PROJECTS 2 credits Prerequisite: 2520:101 and 202.
-Students will be charged with 'creating' a retail operation including the establishment and defense of planning, site selection, merchandise and pricing, and promotion strategies.

-219 SALES PROJECTS 2 credits
+Projects would include 'real world' situations facing prospective users of advertising. - MERCHANDISING PROJECTS 217 Prerequisite: 2520:101 and 202.
+Students will be charged with 'creating' a retail operation including the establishment and defense of planning, site selection, merchandise and pricing, and promotion strategies. - SALES PROJECTS 219 2 credits Prerequisite: 2520:212.

-Prerequisite: 2520:212.
 Allows students to sharpen the skills necessary to make an effective sales presentation.
 Extensive use of video tape analysis.
-Team as well as individual sales strategies.

-SPECIAL TOPICS: MARKETING AND SALES 290 1-3 credits (May be repeated for a total of four credits) Prerequisite: permission.
+Team as well as individual sales strategies. - SPECIAL TOPICS: MARKETING AND SALES 1-3 credits 290 (May be repeated for a total of four credits) Prerequisite: permission.
 Selected topics or subject areas of interest in marketing and sales.

-HEALTH CARE OFFICE MANAGEMENT
+HEALTH CARE OFFICE MANAGEMENT 2530:

-- 241 HEALTH INFORMATION AND RECORDS MANAGEMENT 3 credits Introduction to medical record keeping including knowledge of different types of records, confidentiality issues, filing and retrieval, release of information, admission/discharge processing, assembly, and analysis. - REIMBURSEMENT PAYMENT SYSTEMS IN HEALTH CARE 3 credits Prerequisite: 2740:120.
-Introduction to the use of coding in health care including ICD-9, CPT, HCPCS, and DRGs as they relate to medical insurance; specialized medical insurance programs, reimbursement practices; completion of the standard health insurance claim form; computerized billing system; and credit and collection policies and procedures.

-HEALTH CARE OFFICE MANAGEMENT AND 255 MEDICOLEGAL ISSUES

-Prerequisites: 2530:241; 2540:256; and 2740:120.
-Includes management of medical personnel, practice enhancement, marketing, finance, facilities, purchasing, risk management, medical law and ethics, as well as aspects of managed care contract evaluation, negotiation, participation, and compli-

-260 HEALTH CARE OFFICE MANAGEMENT INTERNSHIP Prerequisite: permission.
-Health Care Office Management training within an appropriate health care facility for actual work experience and observation.
+- HEALTH INFORMATION AND RECORDS MANAGEMENT 241 3 credits Introduction to medical record keeping including knowledge of different types of records, confidentiality issues, filing and retrieval, release of information, admission/discharge processing, assembly, and analysis. - REIMBURSEMENT PAYMENT SYSTEMS IN HEALTH CARE 245 3 credits Prerequisite: 2740:120.
+Introduction to the use of coding in health care including ICD-9, CPT, HCPCS, and DRGs as they relate to medical insurance; specialized medical insurance programs, reimbursement practices; completion of the standard health insurance claim form; computerized billing system; and credit and collection policies and procedures. - 255 HEALTH CARE OFFICE MANAGEMENT AND MEDICOLEGAL ISSUES 3 credits Prerequisites: 2530:241; 2540:256; and 2740:120.
+Includes management of medical personnel, practice enhancement, marketing, finance, facilities, purchasing, risk management, medical law and ethics, as well as aspects of managed care contract evaluation, negotiation, participation, and compliance. - HEALTH CARE OFFICE MANAGEMENT INTERNSHIP 260 3 credits Prerequisite: permission.
+Health Care Office Management training within an appropriate health care facility for actual work experience and observation

-OFFICE ADMINISTRATION
+OFFICE ADMINISTRATION 2540: